Where are they now? The last 10 Arsenal starlets Wenger gave debuts

 Fun fact: As well as Joe, Chris has an older brother in the form of Salford City defender Matty.
 They once all shared the same pitch when Arsenal’s reserves’s played Manchester United in 2017, with Matty a United youth player at the time.

 — The Second Tier (@secondtierpod) January 2, 2022

 Born in Lagos, raised in London, and with Arsenal since he was at primary school, there was early hope and promise that Iwobi could become Theo Walcott’s successor at the Emirates.

 Over two years after first being named on the bench for Arsenal, a 19-year-old Iwobi made his debut in a League Cup penalty shootout victory West Bromwich Albion in September 2015.

-Finland international midfielder Glen Kamara made one solitary appearance for the Gunners, with his senior debut coming in an inauspicious 3-0 League Cup defeat to Sheffield Wednesday in 2015.
+Finnish international midfielder Glen Kamara made one solitary appearance for the Gunners, with his senior debut coming in an inauspicious 3-0 League Cup defeat to Sheffield Wednesday in 2015.